Self-Portrait of the Focusing Process in Speckle: II. Gouy Phase Shift for Defocus Correction and Pixel Depth Reassignment: Theoretical expression of the focused reflection matrix

 The reflection matrix $\mathbf{R}_{uu}(t)$ expressed in the transducer basis can be decomposed in the temporal Fourier domain as follows:

 Under a single scattering assumption, the coefficients of the monochromatic reflection matrix $\overline{\mathbf{R}}_{{uu}}(\omega)$ can be expressed as follows:

-with $\gamma(\mathbf{r})$, the medium reflectivity and $G_0(\mathbf{u},\mathbf{r})$, the homogeneous Green's function that accounts for propagation of a monochromatic wave between the transducer located at $\mathbf{u}=(u,0)$ and any point $\mathbf{r}=(x,z)$ inside the medium.
+with $\gamma(\mathbf{r})$, the medium reflectivity and $G_0(\mathbf{u},\mathbf{r})$, the {free space} Green's function that accounts for propagation of a monochromatic wave between the transducer located at $\mathbf{u}=(u,0)$ and any point $\mathbf{r}=(x,z)$ inside the medium.
 In a 2D configuration, the wave equation Green's function reads

 with $\mathcal{H}_0^{(1)}$ the Hankel function of the first kind and $k=\omega/c$, the wave number.
 In the far-field, the asymptotic expression of the Green's function is:

 A spatial Fourier transform at input and output of $\mathbf{R}_{uu}(\omega)$ leads to a reflection matrix $\overline{\mathbf{R}}_{\kappa \kappa}(\omega,z=0)$ expressed in the plane wave basis at the medium surface ($z=0$):